fwinkelbauer/chunkyard/README.md

 - Strong encryption (AES Galois/Counter Mode using a 256 bit key)
 - Ability to push/pull from other repositories
 - Verifiable backups
+- Minimal dependencies.
+Currently the Chunkyard binary utilizes two packages:
+  - `commandlineparser`to create the command line interface
+  - `Newtonsoft.Json` to work with JSON data until I can switch to `System.Text.Json`

 **Warning:** Chunkyard is vulnerable to CDC fingerprinting attacks.
 By observing the sizes of chunks in a repository, an attacker might be able to prove that a